-Natalie Lockwood, Counsel, General Motors Company

-Natalie J. Lockwood is Counsel in the Legal Department of General Motors Company in Detroit, Michigan.
-Ms. Lockwood practices in the Compliance & Special Investigations group, where she undertakes and manages internal investigations, develops proactive and remedial compliance measures including with respect to anti-corruption compliance, and liaises with GM's federal monitor team.
-Prior to joining General Motors, Ms. Lockwood practiced international investment and commercial arbitration, as well as complex commercial litigation, at Debevoise & Plimpton LLP in New York City.
-She clerked for the Honorable Judith W. Rogers of the United States Court of Appeals for the District of Columbia in 2013-2014.
-Ms. Lockwood received her law degree, magna cum laude, from Harvard Law School and her undergraduate degree, magna cum laude, from Princeton University.
+Natalie Lockwood, Counsel, General Motors Company Natalie Lockwood, Kouner, General mouns Sompany Matalie Lockwood is Counsel in the Legal Department of General Motors Company in Detroit, Michigan.
+Ms. Lockwood processing in the Company on Schedal investigations group, where she underlines with respect to anti-corruption compliance, and liabse with GMS federal monitor team.
+Profit o joining General Motors, Ms. Lockwood practiced international investment and commercial antibration, as well as Complex Motors, Ms. Lockwood practiced international investment and commercial antibration, as well as Complex Motors, Ms. Lockwood practiced international investment and commercial antibration, as well as Complex Motors, Ms. Lockwood practiced international investment and commercial antibration, as well as Complex Rogers of the United States Court of Appeals for the District of Columbia in 2013-2014.
+Ms. Lockwood received her law degree, magna cum laude, from Harvard Law School and en undergraduate degree, magna cum laude, from Princeton University.
 She is a member of the New York State Bar.
 Thuy Tran, Regional Integrity Officer - USA, SNC-Lavalin

-Thuy P. Tran is the Regional Integrity Officer - USA for SNC-Lavalin, a global fully integrated professional services and project management company, and a major player in the ownership of infrastructure with 50,000 employees worldwide.
-In her role, she supports and advises the senior leadership team across five sectors with identifying risks and executing the company's world-class Integrity Program.
-Thuy first came to know ABAC compliance as a legal intern for a company that was undergoing investigations by the DOJ and SEC.
-Since then, she has built upon that experience working abroad in in the oil and gas sector in The Netherlands and Hungary, including serving as a subject matter expert on a pro bono basis for Transparency International in Budapest.
-Upon her return to the United States, she worked in Washington, D.C. where she managed global programs and partnerships for TRACE International.
-Thuy is currently based in Houston, Texas.
+Intry Iran, kegional integrity Uniter - USA, six-Lavain Tury P. Tran is the Regional integrity Officer - USA for SN-Lavain, a global fully integrated professional services and project management company, and a major player in the ownership of infrastructure with services and project management company, and a major player in the ownership of infrastructure with services and project management company, and a major player in the ownership of infrastructure with sectors with identifying risks and executing the company's world-class integrity Program.
+Thuy first came to sector skill dentifying risks and executing the company's world-class integrity Program.
+Thuy first came to sector skill dentifying risks and global sectors and sectors and the sector shift of the DOI and Netherlands and Hungary.
+Including serving as a subject malter expert on a pro bono basis for Transparency international in Budgest.
+Upon her return to the United States, she worked in Washington, D.C. where she management of the programs and partnerships for TRAC International.
+Thuy is currently based in Houston, means